 Using painters tape, measure in about 2 1/2 inches all around and place your painter tape.
 I didn't want to mark the plexi, because I wasn't sure if a pencil mark would come off so I just used the ruler as a guide.

-I plan on adding a 12 x 12 white frame, but for now it is sitting in my bathroom window and though 'this photo' is dark, trust me...it looks pretty good!
+I plan on adding a 12 x 12 white frame, but for now it is sitting in my bathroom window and though this photo turned out so dark, trust me...it looks pretty good!